gchowell/GrowthPredict-Toolbox/README.md

 ## Options files configurations
+Quick reference for configuring GrowthPredict runs — edit the settings in options_fit.m, options_forecast.m, and options_Rt.m; these values are consumed by the toolbox’s fitting, forecasting, and Rt scripts.

 | Setting                            | Where                                 | What it controls                                                                                                                                                                                                         | Typical values                                                                                                                                  |
 | ---------------------------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |